The twisted second moment of modular half integral weight $L$--functions: High level sketch

 \section{High level sketch}

-We work with normalised forms whose Fourier coefficients are totally real alegbraic integers to emulate the integral weight setting as much as possible.
+We work with normalised forms whose Fourier coefficients are totally real algebraic numbers to emulate the integral weight setting as much as possible.
 The natural starting point is an approximate functional equation for the product of $L$--functions